-For the first three centuries of the Christian faith, Christianity was a minority belief and had little influence in government.
+For the first three centuries of the Christian faith, Christianity was a minority belief and had little influence on government.
 Then there was an important change.
-The Roman Emperor Constantine made Christianity the official religion of his empire, and church and politics began to mix and to influence each other.
-The Bible became less of an influence in Christian attitudes and actions.
+The Roman Emperor Constantine made Christianity the official religion of his empire, and church and politics mixed and began to influence each other.

 - The leader(s) of the state must start and control any war (no civil wars).

 - Those fought against must deserve to be attacked.

 - Good outcome must be the aim, and evil must be avoided, so peace and justice must be restored afterwards.